Piyush Goyal says Centre working round-the-clock, PM Modi working 18-19 hours; there should be no politics over COVID-19

 He said 6,177 metric tonnes of oxygen has been finalized to be distributed to states and Maharashtra will get the biggest share of 1,500 metric tonnes of oxygen.

-The minister said a green corridor is being created to fast movement of Oxygen Express Trains to facilities the smooth transport of oxygen to states.
+The minister said a green corridor is being created for the fast movement of Oxygen Express Trains to facilities for the smooth transport of oxygen to states.

-Mahrashtra is the worst affected by coronavirus in the country.
+Maharashtra is the worst affected state by coronavirus in the country.
 India reported its highest-ever single-day spike of COVID-19 cases with 2,61,500 new COVID-19 cases and 1,501 deaths in the last 24 hours.
 (ANI)

-Piyush Goyal says Centre working round-the-clock, PM Modi working 18-19 hours; there should be no politics over COVID-19